Sustainable Agriculture (AAS)

 About This Major . . .

 The Sustainable Agriculture curriculum is designed to provide the entrepreneurial and technical skills necessary to manage a profitable, environmentally sound, community based small farm or agricultural business.
 Students learn the fundamentals of sustainable agriculture, focusing on crop and animal production with farm business.
 Emphasis is placed on entrepreneurial and practical field training.
-Students will complete a business plan and an agricultural internship in marketing and farming.
+Students will complete a business plan and an agricultural internship in a sector of the farming industry.
 Graduates are qualified for employment in a variety of positions associated with sustainable agriculture, including horticultural and livestock operations, wholesale and retail management, nursery operations, and environmental and agricultural education.

 This program will provide the student with an understanding of Sustainable Agriculture and its principles of operation and control.
 The graduate will understand the technical aspects of the work, the responsibilities of the work and the importance of safety in this vitally important career.

-1. Apply business communication using listening, verbal and written and electronic forms that are needed for entry level employment.
+1. Apply business communication using listening, verbal and written and electronic forms that are needed for entry level employment in agriculture.
 (Communication Fluency)

-2. Apply mathematical and applied physics concepts for industry to meet employment requirements.
+2. Apply mathematical and applied physics concepts for agriculture science to meet employment requirements.
 (Quantitative Fluency)

-3. Research, evaluate, synthesize and apply information/data relevant to business, sciences and technical careers.
+3. Research, evaluate, synthesize and apply information/data relevant to agriculture science careers.
 (Critical Thinking)

-5. Perform the necessary applied skill sets to fulfill the needs of entry level employment.
+5. Perform the necessary applied skill sets to fulfill the needs of entry level employment in the agriculture insdustry.
 (Applied Learning)

 Each section below contains details about the requirements for this program.
 Select a header to expand the information/requirements for that particular section of the program's requirements.